deedeeck/aws-ec2-proxy/README.md

-# ec2-proxy
+# EC2-proxy
-This repo serves as a simple guide to use AWS ec2 servers as simple proxies for your internet browsing using Squid proxy server
+This repo serves as a simple guide to use AWS EC2 servers as simple proxies for your internet browsing
+Proxy server used is Squid

 ## Setting Up Squid Server
 Run these commands to install Squid server